November 30th

 Commentary:

 One ill-mannered child not only brings disgrace to himself but also to his friends and family.
 Again, it is the prime responsibility of the adults in the family to instill the right values and behavior in children from a very young age.
 'As you sow, so shall you reap'.
-Children will grow into the mould they were shaped in.
+Children will grow into the mold they were shaped in.

 pada vigrahaH: